11 Best Criminal Justice Schools in Georgia

 Courses offered include Introduction to Criminal Justice, Introduction to Law Enforcement, Logical and Critical Thinking, and Criminal Procedure.

-Some other courses include Criminology, Crime and the Media, Comparative Criminology, and profiling the Serial Offender.
+Some other courses include Criminology, Crime and the Media, Comparative Criminology, and Profiling the Serial Offender.

 Contact Information